 © WFP/Ammar Bamatraf

-The World Food Programme is proud to work with more than 1,000 non-governmental organizations (NGOs) around the globe, from small grassroots groups to large international aid agencies.
+The World Food Programme is proud to work with around 1,000 non-governmental organizations (NGOs) around the globe, from small grassroots groups to large international aid agencies.

-Without this collaboration, our efforts to bring much-needed assistance to more than 80 million people in 80 countries would be jeopardized.
+Without this collaboration, our efforts to bring much-needed assistance to almost 100 million people in 83 countries would be jeopardized.
 Without the vocal support of these organizations, our efforts to put Zero Hunger at the top of the international agenda would be far less successful.

 NGOs are at our side in many programme settings, from food distribution in emergencies to longer-term initiatives such as schools meals and asset creation.
 In fact, three-quarters of our food and cash-based transfer operations are delivered together with NGOs.
 In partnership, we combine complementary strengths and expertise with the common goal of achieving Zero Hunger.